Runs created: 2002 version of runs created

 The initial individual runs created estimate is then:

 If situational hitting information is available, the following should be added to the above total:

 where RISP is runners in scoring position, BA is batting average, HR is home run, and ROB is runners on base.
 The subscripts indicate the required condition for the formula.
 For example, $H_{RISP}$ means "hits while runners are in scoring position."

 This is then figured for every member of the team, and an estimate of total team runs scored is added up.
 The actual total of team runs scored is then divided by the estimated total team runs scored, yielding a ratio of real to estimated team runs scored.
 The above individual runs created estimate is then multiplied by this ratio, to yield a runs created estimate for the individual.

 Other expressions of runs created

 Weighted runs created plus

 Weighted runs created plus (wRC+) takes runs created and adjusts it to account for ballpark factors and the era a player played in.

+where Lg refers to the league the player belongs to, wRAA is weighted runs above average per plate appearance, R is runs per plate appearance, BPF is ballpark factor, and wRC is weighted runs created per plate appearance, not including pitchers.
+The subscript refers to the stat being an average within the league.
+For example, $R_{Lg}$ means the average runs per plate appearance in the league the player is a part of.